-Pituitary infarction is the death of an area of tissue in the pituitary gland, a small gland joined to the hypothalamus (part of the brain).
+The pituitary is a small gland at the base of the brain.
 The pituitary produces many of the hormones that control essential body processes.

-Pituitary infarction usually has a short period of symptoms (acute), but it can be life-threatening.
+Pituitary apoplexy usually has a short period of symptoms (acute), which can be life threatening.
+Symptoms often include:

 Less commonly, pituitary dysfunction may appear more slowly.
 In Sheehan syndrome, for example, the first symptom may be a failure to produce milk caused by a lack of the hormone prolactin.